Jon Ossoff: Political positions

 According to The New Yorker in 2017, Ossoff has "progressive positions on women's issues and health care" and "moderate stances on jobs and security".
-Matthew Yglesias of Vox called his 2017 run for office an "Obama-style campaign."
-According to The Washington Post, the 2017 Ossoff campaign opted not to turn the special election into a referendum on Trump's alleged scandals, but to focus on "policy decisions by the president and congressional Republicans".
+Matthew Yglesias of Vox also characterized him as a moderate, and called his 2017 run for office an "Obama-style campaign."
+According to The Washington Post, the 2017 Ossoff campaign opted "not to turn the special election into a referendum on Trump's alleged scandals", but to focus on "policy decisions by the president and congressional Republicans".
 The Atlanta Journal-Constitution wrote that he "often tried to avoid nationalizing that campaign over fears of losing moderate voters".
 The New York Times observed that his 2017 campaign distanced itself from the national Democratic Party.

 In 2020, The Atlanta Journal-Constitution wrote that Ossoff was "more unapologetic about embracing liberal policy ideas than his Democratic predecessors during past statewide races.
 And where he once hesitated to hit Trump directly, he now pulls no punches as he seeks to tie Perdue to his White House ally."

 In 2023, the Lugar Center ranked Ossoff in the top third of senators for bipartisanship, placing at number 33.
 The Associated Press in 2025 wrote that "There's the Jon Ossoff who built his political career around criticizing Donald Trump.
 There's also the Ossoff who works with Republicans, advancing the interests of Georgia's farmers and military bases."

 Abortion

 Ossoff supports abortion rights.
 He pledged to support only those judges who would uphold Roe v.
-Wade, and he supports Planned Parenthood.
+Wade, and he also supports Planned Parenthood.
 In response to the June 2022 overturning of Roe v.
 Wade, Ossoff stated that the U.S. Supreme Court "stripped American women of autonomy over their most personal health care decisions."

 Cannabis legalization

 On the issue of cannabis legalization, Ossoff says "It's past time to legalize, regulate, and tax cannabis – whose prohibition only enriches cartels, bail bondsmen, and the owners of private prisons."
-Ossoff says that as a member of the Senate he will push for "nationwide legalization" of cannabis, a substance that he says is "much less dangerous than alcohol".
+Ossoff says that as a member of the Senate he will push for "nationwide legalization" of cannabis, stating that it "is much less dangerous than alcohol."

 Criminal justice

 In 2020, Ossoff opposed prison sentencing for nonviolent drug offenses.
 His 2017 website said, "Violent crime, murder, rape, human trafficking, and corruption are rampant, while we spend billions locking up nonviolent drug offenders."

-Ossoff opposes both defunding the police, as well as abolishing the Immigration and Customs Enforcement (ICE).
+In 2020, Ossoff opposed defunding the police and abolishing the Immigration and Customs Enforcement (ICE).

 Economy and financial regulation

 Ossoff supported increasing economic relief for businesses and households affected by the COVID-19 pandemic.
-Ossoff voted for the American Rescue Plan Act of 2021.

-Ossoff also voted for the Infrastructure Investment and Jobs Act.
+Ossoff voted for the Infrastructure Investment and Jobs Act.